Background Jobs in Node.js with Redis

 });

-Generally you would not give clients direct access to kicking off background jobs like this, but this is kept simple for demonstration purposes.
+Typically, you don’t give clients direct access to kicking off background jobs this way, but this simple example is for demonstration purposes.

 worker.js